ETTA: Elucidating the Design Space of Text-to-Audio Models: Conclusion

 We then fine-tune ETTA on the AudioCaps training set (FT-AC) for 50k and 100k additional steps.
 We find ETTA can quickly adapt to the target distribution via fine-tuning.
 Table \ref{tab:comparison audiocaps} shows that ETTA keeps approximating the target distribution with better FD$_P$, which is close to Audiobox Sound \citep{vyas2023audiobox} trained on proprietary dataset.
 It is noteworthy that this also comes at a cost of shifting to the target distribution as evidenced by Table \ref{tab:comparison musiccaps}, where ETTA-FT-AC-100k starts to show noticeable degradation for music generation.
 In summary, our results show that:

-\textbf{Design Improvements} ~~ Tables \ref{tab:design comparison audiocaps} and \ref{tab:design comparison musiccaps} summarize important design choices that lead to significant improvements.
+\textbf{Design Improvements} ~~ Tables \ref{tab:design comparison summary} summarize important design choices that lead to significant improvements.
+We use FD${_P}$, KL${_S}$, and CL${_M}$ on MusicCaps as a summary (Full results in Tables \ref{tab:design comparison audiocaps} and \ref{tab:design comparison musiccaps}, Appendix \ref{app:ablation}).
 First, we reproduce Stable Audio Open using AF-Synthetic without other modification (+AF-Synthetic).
 Results show noticeable improvements from training data.
 Then, we switch the DiT implementation to ours (+ETTA-DiT).
-Results again show significant improvements in most objective scores especially on music data.
+Results again show significant improvements.
 Next, we switch the training method from diffusion to OT-CFM (+OT-CFM) with conventional uniform timestep sampling ($t\sim\mathcal{U}(0, 1)$).
-Empirically, although OT-CFM slightly decreases several scores without CFG, we find OT-CFM is more stable to train, more consistent in quality especially with CFG, and more robust under fewer sampling steps in agreement with previous works.
-Finally, we adopt logit-normal $t$-sampling ($t\sim\sigma(\mathcal{N}(0, 1))$) \citep{esser2024scaling} and find it improves most FD and IS.
+Empirically, although OT-CFM slightly degrades some metrics without CFG, we find OT-CFM is more stable to train, more consistent in quality especially with CFG, and more robust under fewer sampling steps in agreement with previous works.
+Finally, we adopt logit-normal $t$-sampling ($t\sim\sigma(\mathcal{N}(0, 1))$) \citep{esser2024scaling} and find it marginally improves FD$_P$.
 Therefore, we conclude: